-Incorporated in 1961 as a Small & Medium Enterprise (SME), Hong Leong Finance (HLF) has evolved to become Singapore's largest finance company with a distribution network of 28 branches.
+ncorporated in 1961 as a Small & Medium Enterprise (SME), Hong Leong Finance (HLF) has evolved to become Singapore's largest finance company with a distribution network of 28 branches.
 Listed on the Singapore Stock Exchange in 1974 as the then Singapore Finance Ltd, HLF is the financial services arm of the Hong Leong Group Singapore, offering an extensive suite of financial products and services, spanning from deposits and savings, corporate and consumer loans, government assistance programmes for SMEs to corporate finance and advisory services.

-With over 50 years of experience in serving the SME community, HLF has supported many local enterprises with customized financing solutions to enable them to operate successfully in the corporate world.
+With over 50 years of experience in serving the SME community, HLF has supported many local enterprises with customised financing solutions to enable them to operate successfully in the corporate world.
 To help our corporate customers gain greater business efficiency, HLF launched the Business Current Account in 2007 and became the only finance company here to offer chequeing account services.
-HLF is also a pioneer in the Local Enterprise Finance Scheme administered by Spring Singapore and the exclusive finance company in Singapore with full sponsorship status to list on Catalist.
+HLF is also a pioneer in the Local Enterprise Finance Scheme administered by Spring Singapore and the exclusive finance company in Singapore with full sponsorship status for the SGX Catalist Board, enabling us to provide financial advisory and fund raising services to SMEs aiming to list on Catalist.
 With our strong commitments towards the SMEs, HLF was twice conferred the "Friends of Enterprise" award by the Spirit of Enterprise.

-In our quest to maintain market leadership and deliver our services more efficiently to the SMEs, HLF's strong SME Centre@Hong Leong Finance network further enhances our presence and brings us closer to the business community.
-There are currently seven centres across the north, south, east, west and central zones of Singapore, which have been reaching out to businesses in the vicinity.
+In our quest to maintain market leadership and deliver our services more efficiently to the SMEs, HLF's strong SME Centres @ Hong Leong Finance network further enhances our presence and brings us closer to the business community.
+There are currently eight centres across the north, south, east, west and central zones of Singapore, which have been reaching out to businesses in the vicinity.

 At HLF, we are committed to providing complete financial solutions to both business enterprises and retail customers.
-We remain close to the community we serve through our branch network and aspire to serve our customers by listening to their requests and tailoring our suite of products and services to best cater to their needs.
+We remain close to the community we serve through our branch and SME centre network and aspire to serve our customers by listening to their requests and tailoring our suite of products and services to best cater to their needs.
 Whether it is a business entity striving to expand its company or an individual wishing to build a secure financial future, HLF will endeavour to cater to their every need.
-For that reason, HLF is honoured to receive the Asia Finance Company of the Year Award in 2007 and the Singapore Finance Company of the Year Award for three consecutive years in 2011, 2012 and 2013 at the Asian Banking and Finance Retail Banking
+For that reason, HLF is honoured to receive the Asia Finance Company of the Year Award in 2007, the Singapore Finance Company of the Year Award for three consecutive years in 2011, 2012 and 2013 and the ASEAN Finance Company of the Year Award for 2014 at the Asian Banking and Finance Retail Banking Awards.